DZiber/stepic-final-task/README.md

-#This is repo for final task of Python automation testing
+# This is repo for final task of Python automation testing
+# And this is just a test project for learning purposes